 Get Free Screenings

-Each community has fairs that offer free tests and screenings for diseases such as HIV, diabetes, and high blood pressure.
+Each community has fairs that offer free tests and screenings for diseases such as HIV (since testing for STDs is still just as important as it has ever been), diabetes, and high blood pressure.
 By law, Affordable Care Act- compliant insurance covers usually offer a number of screenings without co-pays.